Help SSA create new resources and tools for your group:

 - Has studied the philosophy of religion, epistemology, atheism, and critical thinking for over 20 years

-- About to release a book entitled Atheism and the Case Against Christ
+- Just released a book entitled Atheism and the Case Against Christ

 - Has lectured extensively to student groups, at atheism and philosophy conferences, public groups, and others.